 has undergone significant change within the last decade, becoming a more cost-effective, energy-efficient building product than ever.
 Concrete Pavement:

 This section describes the four types of concrete pavements and details the preparation, placement, and curing of concrete pavements.
-Concrete Pipe
+High-Strength Concrete:

 In the last two decades concrete has gotten stronger and better for high-rise construction.
 Insulating Concrete Forms:

 These builder-friendly wall systems have recently made a mark on the housing industry of North America.
 Precast Concrete became more common after World War II.

 Patented in San Francisco in 1886, prestressed concrete made its impact on the United States construction industry almost 75 years later.
 Ready-Mixed Concrete accounts for nearly three-fourths of all concrete used annually.
 Roller-Compacted Concrete: Initially developed for use by the forestry industry in Canada, roller-compacted concrete is a durable paving and dam material that is placed using asphalt construction equipment.
 Soil-Cement: